igbatov/sci-map/README.md

 This is first draft MVP of the application for crowdsourced "Map Of Science".
 Its intent is to show concept of the map and gather feedback to build appropriate application.

-The goal for the map is to
+The goal for the project is to
- - give clear and holistic view, the best explanations available
+ - give clear and holistic view of all knowledge and problems that we have with the best explanations available
- - direct people into group for practical actions
+ - direct people into groups and companies for practical actions to solve this problems

-We also post jobs and show their connection with question that will help to solve most interesting and hard question of humanity.
+We post jobs and show their connection with question that will help to solve most interesting and hard question of humanity.

-We intend to create search platform where one can select its skills and we will find companies from our list that are searching for candidates with such skills.
+We want to create search platform where one can select its skills and will find companies from our list that are searching for candidates with such skills.

-# Why not Wikipedia, Quora and StackOverflow?
-Wikipedia, quora and stackoverflow are great at subjects where the answer is known.
-But think about such hard questions as "How to extend healthy life", "How to end the wars", "How to create [AI-complete](https://en.wikipedia.org/wiki/AI-complete)" and so on - nobody knows the exact answer.

-For the hard questions instead of vague general answers, it would be better to see
- - all known facts that contributes to the puzzle
- - well-structured clear, reasonable and testable hypotheses
- - contacts of enthusiasts and companies that try to test  these hypotheses with clear current status and needs of the test

-The goal of this project is to explicitly formulate this hypothesis and make any kind of help easy - volunteering, equipment leasing, full-time job, specialist contacts, double-blind experiment participation, crowdfunding etc.

-# How to build such project?
-It seems that we should
-1) attract specialists to add known facts, theories and formulate viable hypothesis to the problem (for some problems non-specialists is also ok)
-2) attract enthusiasts that are willing to somehow take part in hypothesis testing

-We are looking to create community and rules that will deliver easily explorable information and connections (in some form of a map) with emphasize on formulation of viable hypothesis and steps to be taken to test them with current actual status of research.

 # Rules
-First draft is based on concept of [Zettelkasten](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125) and [Hierarchical Network](https://fibery.io/blog/the-knowledge-organization/).
+First draft of map is based on concept of [Zettelkasten](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125) and [Hierarchical Network](https://fibery.io/blog/the-knowledge-organization/).

 Let's postulate that everything in the world is the phenomena that